At 4 Buyers Real Estate, we practice the Stress Reduction Method of house hunting.

 Determine your spending limits and acceptable monthly payments.
 That will help you assess your chances for finding the house you’re looking for in your price range.

 1. Talk to two local lenders.
 Find out what you can borrow.
 Use this to calculate the expected monthly payment based on that loan, including tax and insurance.
-(Vision impaired readers, use this calculator, instead.)
+(Vision impaired buyers, use this calculator).

 2. Calculate your price range, based on your monthly payment goal.